ladyslipper-glade/png_explorer/README.md

 This will open VS Code on the project folder as desired.
 Recommended extensions will then be installed (with confirmation) if they are not already.

+### Visual Studio Code in WSL

+If you are using WSL on a Windows system for development, using Visual Studio Code is straightforward.
+Be sure you have the WSL extension installed.
+Then, inside WSL, launch Visual Studio Code exactly as described above.
+Note that certain extensions will need to be (re)installed in WSL so they can access the project's files.
+Visual Studio Code maintains a distinction between "local" extensions installed in the enclosing Windows environment, and "WSL" extensions installed in the WSL environment.

 ### Helix

 Unfortunately, I don't know of a good way to launch Helix with the right `PATH` to find the Ada